Scoring

 Metric values and policy points are scored for each of the seven livability categories: housing, neighborhood, transportation, environment, health, engagement, and opportunity.
 A location’s total livability score is an average of those seven category scores.

 Each neighborhood, city, county, or state is scored on a scale from 0 to 100.
 The average location scores a 50.
-Those with more livability friendly practices earning above a 50 and those facing obstacles to livability scoring lower.
+Those communities with more livability-friendly practices earn a score above 50 and those facing obstacles to livability score lower.

 Can a Community Be Perfect?